SuperOfficeDocs/superoffice-docs/docs/api/entities/delete-entity-from-entity.md

   //Deleting a Contact through a Sale newSale.Contact.Delete();

-  //Using IsDelete to check whether the Contact has being     deleted if (newSale.Contact.IsDeleted == true)
+  //Using IsDelete to check whether the Contact has been deleted if (newSale.Contact.IsDeleted == true)
   {
     string test2 = "Contact has being deleted";